 How the National Knowledge Examination is Scored

 The NKE is a multiple-choice assessment of knowledge in human resources.
 Of the 160 questions on the examination, 150 are designated as operational (intended to be scored), and 10 unscored are included for field test purposes.
-Most candidates write the examination in paper-and-pencil format, recording their responses on a scantron answer sheet.
 A candidate’s total score is calculated as their number of correct answers.

-Answer records from the two modes of administration are combined into a single data set after the answer sheets are scanned.
+Candidate responses are extracted from the line test delivery tool, and imported into a scoring and reporting software.
 Then, a preliminary item analysis study is conducted in which the statistics that describe the quality of each question is used to identify if any questions demonstrate unsatisfactory measurement properties.
 Such questions are then reviewed one-by-one by experts in human resources, and these experts decide whether or not the questions should be scored.
 Thus, the number of questions that ultimately are scored may not equal 150.
 Once these decisions are made, they are recorded in the answer key and an additional item analysis study is conducted to verify that the decisions were recorded correctly.